aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 Furthermore how does one differentiate a Dungeon Lair from any other room with monsters?
 I read once that they are "where the monster lives".
 If so, what about monsters in other rooms?
-Are they just wandering around?
-Do they need a home somewhere in the dungeon too?
+Are they just wandering around? do they need a home somewhere in the dungeon too?